baltsaros/minishell/README.md

 > "$USER"
 > '$USER'
 > $?$?
+> one$?two
 > $
+PS: if eof is between double quotes, no expansion should happen.
+We did not implement that
 * with export and a command (should execute the command if it exists):
 > export TEST=echo
 > $TEST hello
+* <> nonexistingfile
+* cat <> nonexistingfile
+* cat f1 <> nonexistingfile
+* cat f1 <> nonexistingfile f2 f3 f4

 # **Attempts**
+* 1st attempt: 0 % (segfaulted when there were spaces before a command)
+* 2nd attempt: 0 % (segfaulted when $VAR does not exist)
+* 3rd attempt: 106 % (-4 points because we forgot to revert changes in simple rediraction after debugging)

 # **Folders**
 **libft** - libft library
+It is the only folder that is allowed by the subject

 # **Useful resources**
 * [Interactive tutorial](https://learngitbranching.js.org/) on git branching